rrag/react-stockcharts/docs/md/CREATE-CUSTOM-SERIES.md

 - `StraightLine.jsx`

 are not series themselves but are building blocks which are used in other Series.
 See [StochasticSeries.jsx](https://github.com/rrag/react-stockcharts/tree/master/src/lib/series/StochasticSeries.jsx), [RSISeries.jsx](https://github.com/rrag/react-stockcharts/tree/master/src/lib/series/RSISeries.jsx) for some examples of how these building blocks are used to create a more complex Series.

+If you build a new Series with just these building blocks, you do not need to handle the drawing of the chart on svg or canvas as these building blocks handle it.
+But if you are creating a series without these or adding some custom features, the following rules apply

+Although not necessary it is easier ......
+TODO